 This is crucial to understanding the health of a company’s financials.

-However, the way most stock websites show the current ratio isn’t intuitive, especially to less experienced investors.
+However, the way most stock tracking apps show the current ratio isn’t intuitive, especially to less experienced investors.

 Here’s how Yahoo Finance shows you the current ratio for TSLA